Ajten Pllana

 Ajten Pllana: Yes.

-Kaltrina Krasniqi: How has the city change for you?
+Kaltrina Krasniqi: How did the city change for you?

-How to acquire good habits, work habits, to not feel intimidated by them.
+How to gain expressions, work habits, do not be scared of them.
 I worked a lot with my children.
-Even though they were quite smart, I was… It felt like an obligation to work with them and the children take… When I see parents, when I read, when I talk with them, they’re saying, “They’re not working hard enough.”
+Even though, they were quite smart but I was… It felt like an obligation to work with then and the children take… When I see parent, when I read, when I talk with them, they’re saying, “They’re not working hard enough.”
 You should create those conditions, the conditions today are good, they’re not like they used to be.
-But you have to stay with your kids, there’s no going around, no going out vrc, vrc, vrc {onomatopoeic} to parties, with friends and stuff.
+But you have to stay with your kids there’s no going around, no going out vrc, vrc, vrc {onomatope} to parties, with friends and stuff.
 You should work with children, work, work, work.
-Until the child understands the essence, what is it, why are they going to school, what they should know.
+Until the child understands the essence, what is it, why are they going to school, what should they know.
 But the parents aren’t much to blame either, nor the kids, but today’s technology.

-Two-year-old kids with… this is happening everywhere, not only here.
+Two-year-old kids with… This is occurring everywhere not only here.
 They have everything ready and all day long, instead of reading a book, they stay on their phones.
-I was in London last… two years ago when my friend.
-My daughter had a friend who was an architect and she didn’t allow her children to watch TV, or any shows throughout the week, instead they had a set time when they could watch or use their phones, or iPad or similar.
-She said, “On Saturdays, they can do whatever they want, read, watch, or… on other days, no.” There’s a system, rules.
+I was in London last… Two years ago when my friend, my daughter has a friend who is an architect and she doesn’t allow her children to watch TV, or any shows throughout the week, they have a set time when they can watch or use their phone, or iPad or something.
+She says, “On Saturdays, they can do whatever they want, read, watch, or… Other days, no.” There’s a system, rules.
 And then these children are more successful.
 I think, that’s what I think, I don’t know.

 Part Three

-Kaltrina Krasniqi: We are trying, through individual stories to recall how the city was because in the past 60 years, certainly, you as well know how much it changed, many things that used to exist don’t exist anymore.
-Can you think a little and give us a picture of what kind of city it was, for you?
+Kaltrina Krasniqi: We are trying, through individual stories to recall how the city was, because, for 60 years, certainly, you as well know how much it changed, how many things that used to exist don’t exist anymore.
+Can you think a little and give us a picture of how what kind of city was it, for you?

 Ajten Pllana: Pristina?